resema/cheatsheets/byte+/tdd.md

 ## Messaging
 - [ ] Message types & their descriptions - is there a specification, or links to code?
-- [ ] Is there something special about how GraphQL and Event Grid is connected?
+- [x] Is there something special about how GraphQL and Event Grid is connected?
+  - [ ] Is here Apollo Client used?